How to Choose a Kratom Tea Strain

 So, now that we know to be careful when trusting vendors’ claims about particular strains, how do you choose which kratom tea strain is actually right for you?
 That depends on your motivation for consuming kratom tea in the first place.

-For instance, our new Red Maeng Da kratom tea blend combines chamomile and organic gotu kola leaf with high-quality crushed-leaf kratom.
-With hints of citrus and cinnamon, we recommend this kratom tea blend to wind down after a hard day’s work.
-In contrast, our White Thai kratom tea blends utilizes a rejuvenating white vein kratom strain with ashwagandha root.
+In the past, we’ve also offered blends with adaptogens like ashwagandha or gotu kola.
 Ashwagandha is an evergreen shrub native to Asia and Africa.
 It’s commonly used to reduce stress, though more extensive research is needed to confirm its efficacy.
-This blend is an excellent choice for consumers looking for a jump-start to their day, without the potential jitters that have long been associated with caffeine.
+These blends are an excellent choice for consumers looking for a jump-start to their day, without the potential jitters that have long been associated with caffeine.

 Quality Matters

 If you’re buying your kratom tea from a reputable source like Top Tree, these strains will have been tested for purity and potency.
-Testing results in a higher level of consistency.
+Testing kratom results in a higher level of consistency.
 However, keep in mind the aforementioned discrepancies between strains.
 All natural products are notoriously difficult to standardize across harvests and batches – though future kratom cultivation practices may make this easier!

 As a final caution, we recommend starting with a lower serving size, regardless of strain.
 If logic follows, the more kratom tea you drink, the more alkaloids you’ll consume.
 Overall, use your best judgement when consuming kratom, regardless of what strain you opt for!